Alumni Relations & Volunteer Engagement

 International Friendship Program

 A non-residential friendship program, this cooperative effort between the Office of International Student Services and volunteers in the local community seeks to bring together international students and scholars with local hosts who will befriend them, introduce them to the local community, support their experience at Reed, and enjoy the opportunity for cultural exchange.
-Find more information about the program or apply to be a host on the International Friendship Program webpage.

 Orientation Move In and Thesis Parade